sean-a-ogrady/bouncer-steve/README.md

 ### Running the Bot

-1. Start Bouncer Steve by running:
+1. Start Bouncer Steve by running the following in the project directory:

 ```bash
 python main.py